NasosG/quick-paint/README.md

 # [Quick_Paint](https://quickpaint.netlify.app/)

-Quick Paint is a simple, web-based, paint app, written mostly in Javascript.
+Quick Paint is a simple, web-based, paint app, written mostly in Javascript, which provides users with a means to create images quickly.
 It features an intuitive user interface and a wide variety of tools.

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)